Khatyrius/skleparka/README.md

 Yeah, I know I could have used maven or gradle for this but we have to make this project with basic of the basics(no maven/spring etc).

-In a later update I will add test with JUnit.
+In a later update I will add tests with JUnit.